apache/qpid-broker-j/common/readme.txt

-AMQP Common Java API
+Apache Qpid Common

-Common generated functionality for AMQP Java client and broker.
+Common generated functionality for Apache Qpid JMS Client and Broker for Java.
 See the readme in the client and broker directories.